pretix/pretix-docs/docs/guides/widget.md

 Add the widget code.
 You have two options:

-The first option is blocking the loading of the widget until Google's client and session ID are loaded, or for a maximum of two seconds.
+The first option is blocking the loading of the widget until Google's client and session ID have finished loading, or for a maximum of two seconds.
 This is similar to [loading the widget dynamically](widget.md#loading-the-widget-dynamically).
-If it takes longer than two seconds to load, client and session ID are not passed to the widget.
+If it takes longer than two seconds to load, client and session ID are **not** passed to the widget.

 The other option is setting data attributes asynchronously.
-The website will display widgets immediately, but it is not possible to change data attribute once the user has entered checkout.
+The website will display widgets immediately, but it is **not** possible to change data attribute once the user has entered checkout.

-If you want to use the first method (briefly blocking the loading of the widget), include the following code on your website.
+If you want to use the first method (temporarily blocking the loading of the widget), include the following code on your website.
 Replacing all occurrences of <MEASUREMENT_ID\> with your Google Analytics MEASUREMENT_ID (G-XXXXXXXX):

 ```